astronomer/airflow-guides/guides/airflow-executors-explained.md

     *   Service accounts
     *   Airflow image

-> **Note:** The Kubernetes Executor is available on Astronomer and does not require that you have your own Kubernetes environment.
-To try it out, [get in touch with us](https://www.astronomer.io/get-astronomer).

 **Scale to Near-Zero**

 With the Local and Celery Executors, a deployment whose DAGs run once a day will operate with a fixed set of resources for the full 24 hours - only 1 hour of which actually puts those resources to use.
 That's 23 hours of resources you're paying for but don't deliver.

-On Astronomer, your Webserver and Scheduler costs will remain fixed even if you use the KubernetesExecutor, but the dynamic scaling of the actual pods will allow you to shed the fixed cost that comes with having a Celery Worker up 24 hours a day.
+With the KubernetesExecutor, your Webserver and Scheduler costs will remain fixed, but the dynamic scaling of the actual pods will allow you to shed the fixed cost that comes with having a Celery Worker up 24 hours a day.

 **Less work for your Scheduler**